Steps to applying for aid

 2. Complete Your Free Application for Federal Student Aid (FAFSA)

-March 1 is the priority date for completing your FAFSA, so aim for completing before that date.
+Feburary 1 is the priority date for completing your FAFSA, so aim for completing before that date.
 Applications submitted after the priority date will be considered as funds are available, since most financial aid at UNCSA is distributed on a first-come, first-served basis.
 Learn about and prepare to complete the FAFSA.

 - Be sure to list UNCSA (Federal School Code 003981) as one of the schools you want to receive your FAFSA information.

 - For best results, use the IRS Data Retrieval Tool to import income and tax information directly from the IRS into your FAFSA.